graphdat/plugin-nginx/README.md

 ### Plugin Setup

-To collect statistics from nginx, it needs to built with the [nginx HttpStubStatusModule](http://wiki.nginx.org/HttpStubStatusModule).
+To collect statistics from nginx, it needs to built with the [nginx HttpStubStatusModule](http://nginx.org/en/docs/http/ngx_http_stub_status_module.html).
 If you used a package manager to install Nginx, it should be compiled by default, if you built Nginx yourself, you may need to recompile it.

 #### Verify That `nginx` Includes `HttpStubStatusModule`

-1. To check if your nginx has been build with the [nginx HttpStubStatusModule](http://wiki.nginx.org/HttpStubStatusModule) run the following command, which will display the modules that are compiled in your version of `nginx`:
+1. To check if your nginx has been build with the [nginx HttpStubStatusModule](http://nginx.org/en/docs/http/ngx_http_stub_status_module.html) run the following command, which will display the modules that are compiled in your version of `nginx`:
      ```bash
 	$ nginx -V
     ```
 2. If the string `--with-http_stub_status_module` is in the output then the installed `nginx` includes the `HttpStubStatusModule`.
 If the string is not there, you will need to install a package that includes the module or compile a version that includes it.
-Information on compiling `nginx` can found here: [http://wiki.nginx.org/Install](http://wiki.nginx.org/Install)
+Information on installing and/or compiling `nginx` can found here: [http://nginx.org/en/docs/install.html](http://nginx.org/en/docs/install.html)

 #### `HttpStubStatusModule` Configuration